Administrivia / Three Rules of Three

 something that you should spend time adding to the site?
 For those guidelines, after some debate in the community, we established the Three Rules Of Three

 .
-We'll call them "rules", but you can think of them more as "rules of thumb."
-You can break them, if you want, but remember that the community may alter your creation later
+We'll call them "rules", but you can think of them more as "rules of thumb" or "guidelines" — you can break them, if you want, but remember that the community may alter your creation later

 .
 Them, as they say, is the breaks.